-PARTICIPATORY ORGANIATIONAL CAPACITY ASSESSMENT SHEET Name of Beneficiary Organization: Date o of Assessment Name of Facilitator ance and leadership Yes/No 1.
+Governa nce and leadership Yes/No 1.
 A written constitution in place and signed by all the members 2.
 All members are knowledgeable about exit conditions in the constitution 3.
 Leaders and members make decisions jointly 4.
 At least a third of the leadership are women 5.
 Over the years leadership positions have been rotated with gender sensitivity 6.
 The vision, mission and values are understood by all members 7.
 Management provides regular open financial and programme accountability to members 8.
 All group members have met their membership obligations 9.
 Monthly minuted meetings are held 10.
-Has own office space Progran nme Management 11.
+Has own office space Program ime Management 11.
 There is a written agreed upon annual work plan and budget (AWPB) 12.
 Activity schedules are developed for each activity 13.
 Routine monitoring of activities is carried out 14.
 Feedback on monitoring is provided to all members and stakeholders 15.
 Monitoring results is used for planning for the next quarter 16.
 Group members are satisfied with group current activities 17.
 Has 4 acres of land under cultivation 18.
 Has own produce store 19.
-Adheres to approved plans Submits periodic reports on agreed upon time , 3 , 1 3 Financia al management 22.
+Adheres to approved plans 20.
+Submits periodic reports on agreed upon time 21.
+Effectively manages community wide projects Financia l management 22.
 Approved financial management guidelines exists 23.
 A functional book keeping practice in place that is known by all members 24.
 The group has diverse funding sources 25.
-Disburses group loan fund transparently in the open Has a loan repayment rate ≥ 95% 27.
+Disburses group loan fund transparently in the open 26.
+Has a loan repayment rate ≥ 95% 27.
 Has saved ≥ UGX 20 million 28.
 Are group members quarterly updated about their bank balances 29.
 There is an asset inventory which is updated and depreciated 30.
-Adheres to Fund Utilization Form Submits true and correct financial reports 31. resources management 32.
-A Landau Control of the Control of t 33.
+Adheres to Fund Utilization Form 31.
+Submits true and correct financial reports Human resources management 32.
+Members have specialized skills to undertake partner's activities 33.
 Members are supportive towards each other 34.
 Has at least 5 frontline farmer advisors 35.
-Has at least 5 frontline community preventive health advisors 35.
-36. 37.
-A guideline for managing member's exist exists I relations 38.
-39. The partner is fully supported by the community it serves 40 Effectively engages with lower local government during budgeting processes
+Has at least 5 frontline community preventive health advisors 36.
+An internal arrangement exists to handle conflicts among members 37.
+A guideline for managing member's exit exists External relations 38.
+The partner has established links with government and other agencies 39.
+The partner is fully supported by the community it serves 40.
+Effectively engages with lower local government during budgeting processes